i2000s/en/vita.md

 ---
 ## Upcoming events:

- - May 20th--25th, 2018: annual retreat with our Arizona collaborators at Flagstaff, AZ, USA.
  - Back to China in mid of June.
 Plan to visit Beijing, Taiyuan and more cities.
-Let me know if you are interested in inviting me to deliver a talk and/or to have a short-term visit at your institute.
+Let me know if you are interested in inviting me to deliver a talk and/or to have a brief visit at your institute.

 # Employment